ALL ABOUT ACRYLIC

 A: No, bullet-resistant glass is made from polycarbonate.
 Trade names for the base material include Armormax, Makroclear, Cyrolon, Lexan and Tuffak.
 Although it is more shatter-resistant, polycarbonate is more expensive than acrylic, yellows with prolonged exposure to sunlight, and is much more easily scratched.
 Therefore acrylic is the far better material for most interior and exterior design purposes.

-Q: Does acrylic ‘outgas’ or can it be toxicologically harmful?
+Q: Does acrylic ‘outgas’?
+Is it toxicologically harmful?

-A. No – when used for as directed and in ambient temperatures, acrylic does not pose hazardous nor toxicological effects to health.
+No. When used as directed and in ambient temperatures, acrylic does not pose hazardous nor toxicological effects to health.
 This material has been classified as non-hazardous under OSHA regulations.